stevegeek/encoded_id/website/docs/encoded_id_rails/api.md

 - Slugged IDs: `"john-doe--user_p5w9-z27j"`
 - Hash only: `"p5w9-z27j"`

+**Error Handling:**
-If any encoded ID is blank/nil, this will raise `ActiveRecord::RecordNotFound`.
-If an encoded ID fails to decode, it returns an empty relation.
+- Raises `ActiveRecord::RecordNotFound` if any encoded ID is `nil`, blank, or an empty array is provided
+- Invalid encoded IDs that cannot be decoded result in an empty relation (no records found)

 #### `.encode_encoded_id(id)`